 High School Students

-Concurrent enrollment provides a challenging college-level experience for 11th and 12th grade students.
-As a concurrently enrolled student you pay one half of the regular college tuition, enjoy an enriching academic experience, and gain access to higher education.
+Early College Experience provides a challenging college-level experience for 11th and 12th grade students.
+As an ECE student, you pay one half of the regular college tuition, enjoy an enriching academic experience, and gain access to higher education.
 Early College Experience courses are available in the areas of Business, Communication, English, Math, Science and Social Science.
-Spring 2013 Textbooks

 Early College Experience courses transfer to most public college in Arkansas and to many colleges throughout the United States.
 You should check with the college you plan to attend to make sure these courses will transfer there.
 Remember, you are responsible for requesting that your college credit be transferred to the college of your choice.
 Click on this link Transcript Release Form, and download the Transcript Request form.
 Once it is completed, send it to the Office of Student Records by mail or fax, and you're transcripts will be sent at no cost to you.